FireFingers21/alfred-nhl-stats/README.md

 ## Usage

 View the latest [NHL](https://www.nhl.com/) standings via the `nhl` keyword.
-Type to filter by Team, Ranking, Division, Conference, or Wildcard.
+Type to filter by Team, Ranking, Division, Conference, Clinch, or Wildcard.

 ![Using the nhl keyword](Workflow/images/about/keyword.png)